css-materials/course-site/content/syllabus/data-structures/index.md

 * Recognize R Data Structures
 * Practice working with R Data Structures, especially vectors and lists
+* Describe the difference between "base R" and the "tidyverse"
+* Practice using the most important functions of "base R"

 ## Before class

 * Read [Chapter 20 “Vectors”](https://r4ds.had.co.nz/vectors.html) in "R for Data Science" 1st Edition.
 I assigned the 1st Edition because I find it a bit clearer on this topic than the 2nd Edition, but you might want to take a look also at [Chapter 12 "Logical Vectors"](https://r4ds.hadley.nz/logicals) and [Chapter 13 "Numbers"](https://r4ds.hadley.nz/numbers) of the 2nd Edition and decide what you prefer.
 Either works!
 * Read [Chapter 14 "Strings"](https://r4ds.hadley.nz/strings) in "R for Data Science" 2nd Edition.
+* Read [Chapter 27 "A field guide to base R"](https://r4ds.hadley.nz/base-r) in "R for Data Science" 2nd Edition.

 ## Class materials